TheSeaweedMonster/Lua-Scripts/README.md

 The first arg is the script, or bytecode, which can be either an encoded string or a byte table.<br>
 The second arg is optional, and it's a boolean.
 If you want to include luau opcodes in the output, pass true as the second arg.<br>

 Enjoy.
-This is a free/public project for use in any executor.<br>
+This is a free/public project, intended mostly for educational purposes.<br>
 (my decompiler will most likely remain private)<br>